dsfaccini/filebundler/README.md

 ## Estimate token usage
 We currently use tiktoken with the [o200k_base](https://github.com/openai/tiktoken) model to compute token count, but you may a utility like [tokencounter.org](https://tokencounter.org/) to estimate token usage for other models or [openai's tokenizer](https://platform.openai.com/tokenizer) to compare estimates.

+## Bundles
+A bundle is just a list of file paths relative to their project folder.
+It includes some metadata, such as the total byte size of the files in the bundle and the total tokens as calculated by our tokenizer (currretly o200k_base).
+A bundle can be exported, that means, the contents of the files listed in a bundle can be exported as an XML structure.
+This follows the best practices [mentioned above](#who-is-filebundler-for).
+This exported code is also called a bundle.
+So for clarity, we'll speak of "XML bundle" or "code bundle" when we talk about the **bundle of exported code** and refer to the list of file paths as the "file bundle" or just "bundle".

+### Persistance
+Bundles are also persisted to the project whenever they are created using the web app.
+They are JSON files found under `.filebundler/bundles`.
+You can also create a bundle by writing such a JSON file in the bundles folder.

 ## Auto-Bundle
 The auto-bundler uses an LLM to suggest you bundles relevant to your query.
 Simply choose your desired model from the "Select LLM model" dropdown; the app will automatically infer the correct provider (Anthropic or Gemini) and prompt you for the corresponding API key if needed.
 The auto-bundler automatically selects your exported project structure (which you can unselect if you want).